neardaniel-pls/near-whisper/README.md

 - For multiple files: Shows results for each file with separators
 - Click "Export Results" to save (TXT for single, CSV for batch)

-## Performance Tips for CPU Users

-Since you're using CPU only (AMD CPU with integrated graphics):

-### Recommended Models for CPU:
-- **Tiny (32MB)**: Very fast, good for quick transcriptions
-- **Base (142MB)**: Best balance of speed and accuracy for daily use
-- **Small (466MB)**: Use if you need higher accuracy and don't mind waiting longer

-### CPU Optimization:
-- Use smaller models for faster processing
-- Close other applications while transcribing
-- Consider using shorter audio files for better performance
-- The app automatically detects no GPU and uses CPU optimization

-The application works great on CPU - millions of people use Whisper this way!

 ## Privacy

 - ✅ All processing happens locally